 Laws and Penalties for Doxxing in Singapore (With Examples)

 With the May 2019 amendments to the Protection from Harassment Act (POHA), it will soon be an offence to engage in “doxxing”.
-Under the amendments, which will take effect at a later date, victims who face harassment as a result of online vigilantes sharing their personal information can seek redress under the POHA.
+Under the amendments, which will take effect at a later date, victims who face harassment due to online vigilantes sharing their personal information can seek redress under the POHA’s doxxing laws.

 What is Doxxing?